This anthology contains three stories about werewolves and shifters by me, Eli Easton, and Kim Fielding. Here’s the blurb:

-He dreamt of that night when they were camping near Cedar Pond.
+He dreamt of that night when they were camping near Cedar Pond with the best camper accessories he has ever had.
 They were both fifteen, both randy as hell, and their friendship was still burning with an intensity few adults could understand.
 So it was little wonder that here, isolated from the rest of the world, they finally gave in to what they’d both been wanting for such a long time.
 They didn’t talk about it.
 Sean, especially, was afraid to.
 Talking might have given it a name, and he was terrified of that name, of the contempt his father and uncle would have had for him if they’d found out.
 So he and Jack just did… what they did.
 And when it was over, they held each other in the darkness of their tent, caressing and kissing until they drifted off to sleep.

 Later he awoke and was disturbed to find himself alone in the tent.
 It was still dark, and without Jack’s body heat warming the tent, Sean felt cold.
 He hoped Jack had just crawled outside for a minute to take a leak or something, but he waited and waited and his friend didn’t return.
 Finally, with growing trepidation, Sean unzipped the tent door and peered outside.
 The moon provided a faint light, though the forest floor was thick with shadow.

 “Jack?”
 His voice sounded quiet and a little fearful.
 He couldn’t shake the feeling that something was very wrong.

 He crawled out of the tent and stood, wrapping his arms around his naked body in a vain attempt to stave off the cold night air.
 Then he saw Jack, standing silent and still about fifty feet away.
 He was naked, beautifully illuminated by a shaft of blue-gray moonlight.
 But when Sean called to him again, there was no response.